-No one brought up “The Worm in Philly”—there will be few band names that ever beat the fictional “The Annihilation of the Soft Left”—but Sam Lipsyte moderated a discussion about rock and roll and literature with the same gritty humor that permeates his fiction.
+No one brought up “The Worm in Philly”—there will be few band names that ever beat the fictional “The Annihilation of the Soft Left”—but Sam Lipsyte moderated a discussion about rock and roll, the alpha male novel and literature with the same gritty humor that permeates his fiction.
 On Friday night at Housing Works, in front of an intimate crowd, Lipsyte spoke with Walter Martin from the Walkmen about his upcoming children’s album, We’re All Young Together, as well as with Wesley Stace, the British folk singer known as John Wesley Harding, regarding his new novel, Wonderkid.
 All three men drank Brooklyn Lagers on stage.

 Lipstye opened the hour-long gathering with an anecdote about PBR, recalling an evening in his twenties when he asked a salesman for P-B-R, and the guy replied, “I don’t think we have any C-O-L-D.” He spelt out “cold,” get it?
 I guess you had to be there.

 Some laughs to Lipsyte’s opener were loud, others muffled, and I think that’s an appropriate way to summarize the event as a whole: Stace was boisterous, hysterical, and engaging, reading a passage from his novel in which the Wunderkids, newly remodeled as a band to appeal to toddlers, readies to perform; Martin was, in contrast, reserved, strumming his guitar and speaking only when prompted by Lipsyte.
 The dichotomy felt jarring at first, but Lipsyte’s dry cynicism led the talk towards a relative balance between the artists.